olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 The *conref* principle is simple: when a *conref* is mentioned at the level of a given XML node, all the content of the target node is replaced by the content of the source node.

-![Sharing of large granularity information blocks between ditamaps](/assets/ditamap.svg) *Sharing of wide granulometry information blocks between* ditamap
+![Sharing of large granularity information blocks between ditamaps](/assets/ditamap.svg) **Sharing of wide granulometry information blocks between ditamaps**

 One notable difference between the *conref* mechanism and the XML xinclude mechanism is that the source node must conform to the XSD schema of the source *and* target file.
 This rigorous formalism, while less flexible and sometimes requiring a bit of acrobatics, makes *conref* much more readable than *xinclude* and encourages its use.

-![Sharing fine-grained information blocks between DITA XML sections](/assets/conref.svg) **Sharing of fine-grain information blocks between DITA XML sections** (/assets/conref.svg)
+![Sharing fine-grained information blocks between DITA XML sections](/assets/conref.svg) **Sharing of fine-grain information blocks between DITA XML sections**

 ### Centralize conref in a single file